The Power of Webbing

 If you want to clarify or explore a task, find root causes of a problem or develop your strategic thinking skills you may want to consider the queen of exploration tools: WEBBING.

 One of the ways to remember this tool is by looking at Spiderman.
 Like Spiderman you can use the tool to move from building to building (question to question) having always a different perspective of the world (task).
 Why would you do that?
 You may want to better understand why things are the way they are.
 Or even look for what is the point of leverage for your future actions.
-Remember that every building (question) has insights (assumptions and details) that can help you understand your task more clearly – sometimes more objectively – and reach your target faster and with less effort.
-You need to become an in-depth inquisitive person (also called strategic thinker, innovator and coach) so as to assess questions by their value.
+And, remember that every building (question) has insights (assumptions and details) that can help you understand your task more clearly – sometimes more objectively – and reach your target faster and with less effort.
+Therefore, you need to become an in-depth inquisitive person (also called strategic thinker, innovator and coach).
+As a result, you will be able to assess questions by their value.

 Basically this Spiderman-like behaviour is involved in three types of actions: